embrace-io/embrace-docs/content/ios/_index.md

 weight: 2
 ---

+# iOS Integration

+## Getting Starged

+We'll be guiding you through integrating Embrace into your Android application with a series of articles.
+We recommend going through them in order, although you are free to skip around.

-# Decisions You Need To Make
+## Decisions You Need To Make

 Before you dive into integrating Embrace there are a few decisions you should make to help guide your process: